 “How much money is enough to start an overland trip?”

 It is a question that we get asked very often and one of the most difficult to answer.
 Your budget is something personal and subject to the kind of travel you choose to do.
-Here we will try to give you some general rules that we follow.
+Here we will try to give you some general rules that we personally follow and you should use them mostly as reference only.

 First of all, divide your budget into the Pre-departure and the On the Road sections.

-Most of the above are considered assets as they are one-off, while others, like the insurance, are ongoing.
-Some people include the shipping costs or their flight tickets in the pre-departure expenses but we have put those in the On the Road section as they are not an asset.
+Some people include the shipping costs or their travel insurance in the pre-departure expenses but we have put those in the On the Road section as they are not an asset.

 The On the Road section includes:

 – Fuel: You can find online an approximate fuel price for each country.
-Calculate the kilometers and have an estimated total.
+Calculate the kilometres and have an estimated total.

-– Vehicle maintenance and repairs: This includes only the regular service of the car.
+– Vehicle maintenance and repairs: This includes the regular service of the car and any on the road maintenance needed

 – Border crossings: visa expenses, temporary import vehicle permits, taxes, duties, charges and fees, etc.